pixano/pixano/CONTRIBUTING.md

 pre-commit install
 ```

-If this command fails and/or format some files, you need to `git add` the files that were needed manual fixing and/or modified by `pre-commit` before trying to commit again.
+If this command fails and/or format some files, you need to `git add` the files that you manually fixied and/or were modified by `pre-commit` before trying to commit again.

 ### Frontend